 When used for forage in large areas, lablab is often sown with annual grass crops such as annual sorghums and millets.
 Such mixtures can be strip-grazed through late summer into autumn.
-Light grazing to remove leaf only will prolong the productive life of lablab pastures.
+Light grazing to remove leaf only will prolong the productive life of lablab forages.
 In smallholder systems, lablab can be intercropped with maize.
 The lablab should be sown about 28 days after the maize to avoid severe cereal crop yield depression from competition.

 The pod -boring insect Adisura atkinsoni can reduce seed yields but has been controlled experimentally by strain HB-III of Bacterium cereus var. thuringensis.
 Other insect pests include Heliothis armigera, Exelastis atomosa and Maruca testulalis.
 Bruchid beetles (Callosobruchus spp.) damage seed during growth and storage.

 Lablab roots are attacked by several nematodes: Helicotylenchus dihystera, Meloidogyne hapla and M. incognita.